saeranv/Gradingtool/README.md

-Installation:
+##Installation Instructions

-Open .gh file and click update.
+1. Open the installer.gh file and click true to update.
+This will download the latest code from github.

-If you need to install numpy manually go into your Command Prompt and type:
+2. Download python and numpy via miniconda.
+You'll only have to do this once.
+Go here https://conda.io/miniconda.html and download the Python 2.7 installer.

+3. Open your command prompt and type:
 `conda install numpy`

+When prompted type:
+`y`

-Now the tool should work in dynamo.
+4. Open the .dy file in dynamo.
+Everything should work.